rfoltyns/log4j2-elasticsearch/log4j2-elasticsearch-core/README.md

 Each unsuccessful batch can be redirected to any given `FailoverPolicy` implementation.
 By default, each log entry will be separately delivered to configured strategy class, but this behaviour can be amended by providing custom `ClientObjectFactory` implementation.

 ### Object pooling
-Since 1.3, `PooledItemSourceFactory` can be configured, providing `io.netty.buffer.ByteBuf`-backed `BufferedItemSource` instances for serialized batch items and batch requests.
+Since 1.3, `PooledItemSourceFactory` can be configured, providing `io.netty.buffer.ByteBuf`-backed `ByteBufItemSource` instances for serialized batch items and batch requests.

-Internally, [org.appenders.log4j2.elasticsearch.BufferedItemSourcePool](https://github.com/rfoltyns/log4j2-elasticsearch/blob/master/log4j2-elasticsearch-core/src/main/java/org/appenders/log4j2/elasticsearch/BufferedItemSourcePool.java) is used as default pool implementation.
+Internally, [org.appenders.log4j2.elasticsearch.GenericItemSourcePool](https://github.com/rfoltyns/log4j2-elasticsearch/blob/master/log4j2-elasticsearch-core/src/main/java/org/appenders/log4j2/elasticsearch/GenericItemSourcePool.java) is used as default pool implementation.
 Pool is resizable.
 It adjusts it's size automatically depending on current load and configured `ResizePolicy`.

 Item and batch pools have to be configured separately.
 Currently, if item buffers are pooled, batch buffers MUST be pooled as well (see example below).